commercetools/sphere-node-product-csv-sync/README.md

 #### Full export

-You can export products without need to provide products template.
-For this option pass `--fullExport` flag together with `--out` parameter containing filePath where will be saved zip archive with exported products.
+You can export products without the need to provide products template.
+For this option pass the `--fullExport` flag together with the `--out` parameter containing the filePath where the zip archive with the exported products should be saved.

 ##### Example